Easy Chicken Noodle Soup

 Step-By-Step Instructions

-Heat the oil in a Dutch oven over medium-high.
-Add the chicken, skin-side down, and cook until browned, 4 to 5 minutes.
-Flip and cook 4 minutes more.
+Heat the oil in a Dutch oven or large soup pot over medium-high heat until it’s nice and hot.
+Place the chicken in the pot, skin-side down, and cook until browned, 4 to 5 minutes.
+Flip the chicken over and cook for 4 minutes more.

-Add the broth, onion, carrots, celery, thyme sprigs, and bay leaf, and use a wooden spoon to scrape up any browned bits from the bottom of the pan.
-Bring to a boil, cover, and reduce the heat to low.
+Now, add the broth, onion, carrots, celery, thyme sprigs, and bay leaf to the pot.
+Use a wooden spoon to scrape up any browned bits from the bottom of the pan (that’s all flavor!).
+Bring it to a boil, then cover and reduce the heat to low.

-Make the soup up to the point of adding the noodles and either refrigerate for up to 3 days or freeze for up to 3 months.
-Store the broth and chicken separately.
-To serve, bring the soup to a boil, add the noodles, and finish the recipe.
+You can make this chicken noodle soup partly ahead of time—just up to the point of adding the noodles.
+Refrigerate for up to 3 days or freeze for up to 3 months, storing the broth and chicken separately.
+When you’re ready to serve, bring the soup to a boil, add the noodles, and finish it off!

 You May Also Like